What To Do When Your Spouse Wants A Divorce

 “Are you kidding me?
 Why?”

-It was the start of our six month separation where I fought for our marriage.
+It was the start of our six-month separation where I fought for our marriage.
 Alone.

 The most heartbreaking calls and emails that come into my counseling office resemble stories like this.
 One spouse wants out.
 The other doesn’t and is left confused and hopeless.
 Desperately searching for anything – anything – that will save the marriage.

-What do you do in a situation like this or how do you help a friend walk through a situation like this?
+What do you do in a situation like this, or how do you help a friend walk through a situation like this?

 Before you do anything, there are a few things you need to know.

-• God is with you – My separation with Star was one of the loneliest times of my life, and I had a godly community, family, and counselors in place at the time.
-But at night when no one was around, I didn’t feel anyones presence…except God’s.
+• God is with you – My separation from Star was one of the loneliest times of my life, and I had a godly community, family, and counselors in place at the time.
+But at night, when no one was around, I didn’t feel anyones presence…except God’s.
 I’m not sure if I’ve ever experienced intimate fellowship with God – the kind where my soul felt so upheld in his hands – more than I did during this season of my life.
-But, think of this kind of sweet, profound togetherness as more of a slow-cooker than a microwave.
+But, think of this sweet, profound togetherness as more of a slow cooker than a microwave.
 It deepened my ability to continually choose to walk with him, to choose his presence rather than the clawing ache of my despair.
 In my moments of aloneness and grief, I had to remember and believe, despite the empty pillow beside me, the vacant dinner table, the thoughts ricocheting around in my skull, “The LORD is near to all who call on him” Psalm 145:18, and, “Never will I leave you, Never will I forsake you” Hebrews 13:5.

-• There is HOPE – As bad as your situation might be, it is not beyond God’s power to fix.
+• There is HOPE – As bad as your situation might be, it is not beyond God’s power to fix it.
 Do you believe this in your gut?
 Not only is God for you and your marriage, but He also has the power to do something about it – “I am the LORD, the God of all mankind.
 Is anything too hard for me?”
 Jeremiah 32:27.
 Remember who you’re dealing with: The Creator and continued Orchestrator of the universe.
 This power is not distant!
-As a follower of Christ, the same spirit of God who raised Jesus Christ from the dead is living inside of you (Romans 8:11).
+As a follower of Christ, the same spirit of God who raised Jesus Christ from the dead is living inside you (Romans 8:11).
 Because of this, you can have hope.
 Do you believe God still raises dead things?

 Memorize these truths.
-Think on these truths.
+Think about these truths.
 Recite these truths in times of feeling their exact opposite.
 Ask God to help you believe these truths about him.
 There is rest on the other side (Matthew 11:28).

 • Get Help – Although God provides everything you need during this season of your marriage (2 Peter 1:3), he also gave us community as a tangible expression of his presence, comfort, and help.
-It’s not good for man—or woman—to be alone!
+Itโ€™s not good for a manโ€”or womanโ€”to be alone!
 God desires to express his love, care, concern, help, and support to you through his people.
-You might be strong, but remember 1 Corinthians 12: “The eye cannot say to the hand, ‘I have no need of you,’ nor again the head to the feet, ‘I have no need of you.’…But God has so composed the body…that the members may have the same care for one another.
-If one member suffers, all suffer together.”
-Galatians 6 goes further to say that in bearing each others’ burdens, we fulfill the law of Christ.
-Even with Jesus, you’re not meant to go it alone.
+You might be strong, but remember 1 Corinthians 12: โ€œThe eye cannot say to the hand, โ€˜I have no need of you,โ€™ nor again the head to the feet, โ€˜I have no need of you.โ€™โ€ฆBut God has so composed the bodyโ€ฆthat the members may have the same care for one another.
+If one member suffers, all suffer together.โ€ Galatians 6 goes further to say that in bearing each othersโ€™ burdens, we fulfill the law of Christ.
+Even with Jesus, youโ€™re not meant to go it alone.

-• Get Right – This is probably the most difficult thing I have to say to you if you’re in this position, but it needs to be said.
-Your spouse is not the only one to blame for the condition of your marriage (check out – 1 John 1:10 if you’re in doubt on this one).
+• Get Right – This is the most challenging thing I must say to you if you’re in this position, but I think it needs to be said.
+Your spouse is not the only one to blame for the condition of your marriage (check out – 1 John 1:10 if youโ€™re in doubt on this one).
 I’m not saying you’re responsible for your spouse’s actions.
 But, I am saying that two people are to blame for the condition of your marriage.
-Regardless of the circumstances, your first act of love towards a wayward spouse should be to clear your conscience, or take the “log” out of your own eye (Matthew 7:3-5).
-Ask the Lord to reveal these areas to you (Psalm 139:23-24), then confess these to the Lord (I John 1:9), and finally confess them to your spouse (James 5:16).
+Regardless of the circumstances, your first act of love towards a wayward spouse should be to clear your conscience or take the “log” out of your eye (Matthew 7:3-5).
+Ask the Lord to reveal these areas to you (Psalm 139:23-24), then confess these to the Lord (I John 1:9), and finally admit them to your spouse (James 5:16).

 • Love Them – Even if they aren’t loveable.
 One of the verses that blew my mind during this season of Star and I’s separation was Romans 5:8, “But God demonstrates his own love for us in this: While we were still sinners Christ died for us.”
 Before we knew him, acknowledged him, obeyed him, and before we expressed any sorrow for our sin, he made a decision to love us.
-In fact, this love and kindness is what drew us to him and led us to repentance in the first place (Romans 5:3).
+This love and kindness drew us to him and led us to repentance in the first place (Romans 5:3).
 We are called to be imitators of this love (Ephesians 5:1-2)…even to a wayward spouse.
-Admittedly, it can be very difficult to understand what love looks like with spouse who doesn’t want your love, so be sure and get wise counsel in determining what this looks like.
+Admittedly, it can be challenging to understand what love looks like with spouse who doesn’t want your love, so be sure and get wise counsel in determining what this looks like.
 But in a nutshell, the goal of your love should be the Care and Christlikeness of your spouse.

-• Pray for them – You can influence a spouse to change, but you can’t make them change.
-Although the humility of your confession and the sincerity of your love may create a better environment for this, only the Spirit of God can ultimately change his or her heart (Zechariah 4:6).
+• Pray for them – You can influence a spouse to change, but you canโ€™t make them change.
+Although the humility of your confession and the sincerity of your love may create a better environment for this, only the Spirit of God can ultimately change their heart (Zechariah 4:6).
 Pray with this in mind.
 Enlist others to pray.
 Fast.
 Gather with others to pray.
-I’ll be forever thankful to a few families who didn’t just say they would pray, but actually prayed for my marriage to be restored.
+I’ll be forever thankful to a few families who didn’t just say they would pray but actually prayed for my marriage to be restored.
 Here are 10 ways you can pray for your spouse right now.

-• Be Patient – Although I didn’t know it at the time, months before Star turned back to our marriage God was tormenting her at night when she laid her head down on the pillow.
+• Be Patient – Although I didn’t know it at the time, months before Star turned back to our marriage, God was tormenting her at night when she laid her head down on the pillow.
 I had absolutely no idea!
 She was fighting with me, rejecting me, and pursuing a divorce during the day, and God was working on her heart at night.
 You never know what God is up to, but know he is up to something.
 Don’t try and figure out our complex, infinitely great God.
 Just put your head down and pray for your spouse and love them like there’s no tomorrow.
 Let God do his thing, and you do yours.
 Don’t underestimate what God is doing behind the scenes.
 Remember all of the promises in Scripture to those who wait on Him!

 Download your FREE resource